Albert-W/vim-beginner/README.md

-# vim-beginner
+# A guide for Vim beginner

-It can be challenging to transition from a full-fledged IDE to Vim.
+It can be challenging to transition from a full-fledged IDE (such as VScode, Intellij IDEA) to Vim.
 Vim has a steep learning curve, especially for beginners.
 As someone who has struggled to learn Vim multiple times, I understand the difficulties involved.
-That's why I have created this guide to help you navigate the initial hurdles.
+That's why I have created this guide to help you overcome the initial hurdles.

-The key differences between this guide and other guide are that:
+The key differences between this guide and other guides are that:

-- The commands are categorized into 4 modes: `Normal Mode`, `Insert Mode`, `Command-line Mode` and `Visual Mode`.
+- The commands are categorized into 4 modes: `Normal Mode`, `Insert Mode`, `Command-Line Mode` and `Visual Mode`.
-- It introduce the idea with `Verbs` and `Nouns`. `Verbs` represent that actions users take, `Nouns` are the text objects which `Verbs` act upon.
-Inside `Verbs` there are `Transitive Verbs` and `Intransitive Verbs`.
+- It introduces the idea with `Verbs` and `Nouns`. `Verbs` represent that actions users take, `Nouns` are the text objects which `Verbs` act upon.  `Verbs` consist of `Transitive Verbs` and `Intransitive Verbs`.
 - `Transitive Verbs` are the `Verbs` need to work with `text objects`.
 - `Intransitive Verbs` are the `Verbs` work alone without `text objects`.